 What is the Motley Fool Rule Breakers?

 The Motley Fool Rule Breakers is a stock advising service that is tailored for users looking for high-growth investments.
-They advise 7 picks every month and provide a set of “starter stocks” as well.
+They advise 2 specific stock picks every month and provide a set of “starter stocks” as well.

-As of right now, the Rule Breaker service returns 144% versus the market’s 67%.
+As of right now, the Rule Breaker service has a return of 144% versus the market’s 67%.

 Sounds GREAT right?

-Every Thursday, the Fool will update their site and you will receive an e-mail with their new update:
+Every Thursday, the Fool will update their site and you will receive an e-mail with their new recommendations:

-- Second Thursday of the month: New Rec
+- Second Thursday of the month: They release one specific New Stock Recommendation

-- Third Thursday of the month: New Best Buys Now
+- Third Thursday of the month: They release their 5 Best Buys Now

-- Fourth Thursday of the month: New Rec
+- Fourth Thursday of the month: New Stock Recommendation

-For every new “Best Buys Now”, users will get 5 stocks to buy now which are chosen from over 200 stocks.
+For every new “Best Buys Now”, users will get 5 stocks to buy now which are chosen from their previous recommendations that they feel still offer significant upside.
+This email looks like this:

-The “New Rec” stands for “New Recommendation”, where David and his team will present a new stock pick.
+The “New Stock Recommendation” are the days where David and his team will present a new stock pick and provide you all of their analysis.
+This email looks like this:

-Like the Stock Advisor service, Thursday is the day you will get an update on new stocks.
+As with the Stock Advisor service, Thursday is the important day when you will get an email on their new stock recommendation.

 I can assure you that the team is very consistent.
 They never miss a day.
 Much like Warren Buffet’s daily routine.
 Every day, Buffet goes to McDonald’s, grabs breakfast with a Coke and eats it at his desk.